The main goals of the FIAT/IFTA Media Studies Commission:

-- to organise the presentation of papers resulting from the study of TV Archive material at FIAT/IFTA conferences and other appropriate events and the publication of research in FIAT/IFTA and other appropriate publications.
+- To organise the presentation of papers resulting from the study of broadcast archives at FIAT/IFTA conferences and other appropriate events and the publication of research in FIAT/IFTA and other appropriate publications.

-- to bring the results of research to the attention of FIAT/IFTA members and to make it available for their use, e.g. by organizing the Television Studies Grant initiative on behalf of FIAT/IFTA.
+- To bring the results of research to the attention of FIAT/IFTA members and to make it available for their use, e.g. by organizing the Media Studies Grant initiative on behalf of FIAT/IFTA.

-The Media Studies Comission’s core membership is drawn from FIAT/IFTA members, but it is intended that the commission should have an associate membership of those academics and students interested in the use of television archives in all fields of academic study.
+The Media Studies Commission’s core membership is drawn from FIAT/IFTA members, but it is intended that the commission should have an associate membership of those academics and students interested in the use of broadcast archives in all fields of academic study.

 The FIAT/IFTA Media Studies Grant